Rigo-codes/aisd-jse-conditional-statements-multichoice/README.md

 Now, let's enhance the conditional logic by adding an `else if` statement.
 This allows your program to check multiple conditions in sequence after the initial `if` condition.

-- [ ] In your `index.js` file, change the value of the `weather` variable to `"cloudy"`.
+- [ x] In your `index.js` file, change the value of the `weather` variable to `"cloudy"`.
 Do this by creating a new line that reassigns the variable, rather than modifying the original line where it is declared.
-- [ ] Update your code to expand your example with an `else if` statement:
+- [ x] Update your code to expand your example with an `else if` statement:

 ```js
 // Expanding the logic with `else if`